raulmabe/focus/README.md

 ## Motivation

 I had trouble focusing while studying for my college exams.
-I found and used some apps that helped with my concentration by reproducing ambiental sounds, or 5217 timers [(Learn more about 5217 theory)](https://bulletproofmusician.com/how-to-intensify-your-focus-and-be-more-productive-with-the-5217-split/).
+I found and used some apps that helped with my concentration by reproducing ambiental sounds, or 5217 timer [(Learn more about 5217 theory)](https://bulletproofmusician.com/how-to-intensify-your-focus-and-be-more-productive-with-the-5217-split/).
 Hence, I came up with the idea of developing an app with both functionalities (better idea than actually studying for the tests).

 In addition, I had already developed some Java games for mobile.
 Then, I started to check on other frameworks and libraries that I did not know about.
 I found some videos about a framework called Flutter, which seemed really fun to code with.
 However, although it was very stable, Flutter was in beta at that time.
 I decided to start developing it given that I really like challenges.